Tinkerforge/generators/mathematica/readme.txt

 ================================

-The Mathematica bindings allow you to control Tinkerforge Bricks and Bricklets from your Mathematica program.
+The Mathematica bindings allow you to control Tinkerforge Bricks and Bricklets from your Mathematica programs.
 This ZIP file contains:

  Tinkerforge.dll -- precompiled .NET library
  source/         -- source code of Tinkerforge.dll